PearlThoughts-Intern-DevOps/devops-crm-project/terraform/README.md

 ## `user_data.sh.tpl` — EC2 Bootstrap

-The `user_data.sh.tpl` file is a Terraform `templatefile` that runs automatically on first EC2 boot.
+The `user_data.sh.tpl` is a Terraform `templatefile` that runs on first EC2 boot.
 It:

 1. Installs Docker
 2. Fetches the public IP via IMDSv2 (token-based — secure)